epi2me-labs/wf-single-cell/README.md

   - ``n_plus``: number of reads with the read1-->TSO configuration
   - ``n_minus``: number of reads with the TSO'-->read1' configuration

-* ``demux/tagged.sorted.bam``: BAM file of alignments to the reference where each alignment contains the following sequence tags
+* ``tagged.sorted.bam``: BAM file of alignments to the reference where each alignment contains the following sequence tags

   - CB: corrected cell barcode sequence
   - CR: uncorrected cell barcode sequence